Default ASP.NET Core Web API Files and Folders

 }

-1. http – Configures the app to run over HTTP.
+1. HTTP – Runs the app on plain HTTP.

-2. https – Configures the app to run over HTTPS, usually involving a development SSL certificate.
+2. HTTPS – Runs the app with SSL enabled for secure communication, usually involving a development SSL certificate.

-3. IIS Express – Runs your app in IIS Express, a lightweight version of IIS for development.
+3. IIS Express – Runs the app in IIS Express, simulating a production IIS environment.
+IIS Express is the lightweight version of IIS used only for development.

 HTTP Profile: